TypeFox/langium-minilogo/README.md

 The result is present in `examples/generated/test.html`, which you can open in your browser, and view the following.

 ![Image of the resulting HTML page generated test.logo](ex1.png)

+For convenience, the pre-generated examples are included in this repo already under [/examples/generated/](https://github.com/montymxb/minilogo-langium-example/tree/main/examples/generated).